 (Thelotornis capensis capensis)

 The vine snake, also known as the twig snake or bird snake, is unique for a number of reasons.
-It is the only deadly venomous snake in Southern Africa, since there is no known anti-venom.
+It is one of Southern Africa's most venomous snakes, since there is no known anti-venom.
 However, its bite is treatable, and there have only been a few bites recorded over the last 40 years, and not one recorded death.
 A vine snake's vision is aided by a keyhole-shaped pupil, which gives it the ability to spot animals that are standing still.
-It is the only snake in the world that uses its brightly coloured tongue to lure its prey closer.

 One of only two species of venomous lizard found in the world, the gila monster is endemic to the deserts of the southern United States and Mexico.
 Gila monsters have venom glands, but do not inject their venom like snakes do.
 Instead they grasp their prey in extremely powerful jaws and bite down hard, tearing the flesh with their razor-sharp fangs and causing wounds into which their venom flows.
 Gila monsters bite so hard that they cannot be disengaged without the use of pliers.
 They have enough venom to cause the death of three to four adult humans.
 Gila monsters generally eat small animals and eggs.